School of Journalism

 - Are guaranteed admission to the upper-class interest area of their choice provided they maintain a cumulative UM GPA of record of 3.0 or higher.

 To continue to enjoy these benefits, directly admitted students are expected to maintain a UM cumulative GPA of 3.0 or higher.
-Those without GPAs of at least 3.0 after completion of 60 credit hours lose these benefits and will be placed in a pool with pre-Journalism students and considered individually for upper-class status through a process outlined below.
+Students whose GPA fall below 3.0 after completion of 60 credit hours lose these benefits and will transition to another academic unit.

 - Are not guaranteed to advance to upper-class status in Journalism if they maintain a cumulative UM GPA of record of 3.0 or higher upon completion of 60 credit hours and after fulfilling all other requirements.
-Students in this category instead are accepted on a space-available basis.
+Students in this category are accepted on a space-available basis.
 However, to date no one who has earned a 3.0 cumulative GPA or higher has been rejected, and space has been available.
-The School merely reserves the right to reject students should overcrowding occur in the future.
+The School merely reserves the right to reject students due to potential program space limitations.

 - Are not guaranteed an interest area of choice even with a cumulative GPA of record of 3.0 or higher.
 Admission to the interest area of choice is dependent upon space availability.
-To date, no one with a 3.0 GPA or higher has been denied admission to an area of choice.
+To date, no one with a 3.0 GPA or higher has been denied admission into their area of choice.

-The School of Journalism is eager to accept hard-working pre-Journalism students who have demonstrated aptitude and drive into upper division interest areas of our program.
+The School of Journalism is eager to accept hard-working pre-Journalism students who have demonstrated the necessary aptitude and drive to be successful in the upper division interest areas of the program.

 Admission to Upper-Division Interest Area